Fine-tuning Diffusion Policy Model

 --wandb.enable true

-Advanced Training Configuration
+Advanced Training Configurations

-# Configuration for long sequence prediction
+# Configuration for long-horizon sequence prediction

 lerobot-train \